 Addiction is something which needs to be treated with compassion and open-mindedness.
-Labelling, pathologising and stigmatising addicts does nothing to positively impact their recovery.
+Labelling, pathologising and stigmatising people struggling with addiction does nothing to positively impact their recovery.
 This process begins with a clear understanding of what substance abuse is.
 So what is substance abuse?

 Losing yourself into the depth of active addiction doesn’t happen overnight.
-It is a subtle and a slow progression where people use multiple substances often in a pattern of repetitive destructive self-medication to escape from deep seated feelings of pain or past trauma.
+It is a subtle and slow progression where people use multiple substances often in a pattern of repetitive destructive self-medication to escape from deep-seated feelings of pain or past trauma.
 The truth is it is an extremely difficult thing to live with.